trevor-dolby-at-ibm-com/ace-shared-classes/README.md

 ## Container build

-The local build approach will also work in a Dockerfile, with appropriate adjustments for work directory names and so on.
+The local build approaches will also work in a Dockerfile, with appropriate adjustments for work directory names and so on.
 Containers built this way will have the SharedJava JAR already in place for the server to pick up, and so no further configuration is needed.

 See [Dockerfile](Dockerfile) for details; to build the image, run
 ```